-The Department of Land Conservation and Development will review federal decisions to permit, license, or otherwise authorize renewable energy facilities development within the waters and seafloor of the outer continental shelf adjacent to the Oregon Territorial Sea that have reasonably foreseeable effects on coastal resources or uses for consistency with the Oregon Territorial Sea Plan and the applicable enforceable policies of the Oregon Coastal Management Program pursuant to NOAA's CZMA federal consistency regulations at 15 CFR part 930.
-If a federal action, including the issuance of any federal authorizations, is subject to Oregon CZMA review, it shall be supported by the information required in NOAA's regulations at either 15 CFR §§ 930.39, 930.58 or 930.76.
+The Department of Land Conservation and Development will review federal decisions to permit, license, or otherwise authorize renewable energy facilities within the waters and seafloor of the outer continental shelf adjacent to the Oregon Territorial Sea that have reasonably foreseeable effects on coastal resources or uses for consistency with the Territorial Sea Plan and the applicable enforceable policies of the Oregon Coastal Management Program pursuant to NOAA's CZMA federal consistency regulations at 15 CFR Part 930.
+Federal actions, including the issuance of any federal authorizations that are subject to Oregon CZMA review, shall be supported by the information required in NOAA's regulations at either 15 CFR §§ 930.39, 930.58 or 930.76.